rhit-easy-lab/2023-2024_EvoDevoResearch/README.md

 trials in which the highest possible fitness was reached.
 It then prints the generation number and the corresponding percentage of trials that reached the highest possible fitness to a file with the title "Potentiation.csv".

 #Run Instructions

+For the experiments to run, the class "ExperimentRunner.java" must be run with the "myConfig.properties".
+To run this, go to "Run".
+On the menu, select "Run Configurations".
+Under the "main" tab, input "EvoDevoNKFLCore_TimeTraveler" into the "Project" field and "control.ExperimentRunner" into the
+"Main class" field.
+Then navigate to the "Arguments" tab, and input "config/Exaptations/Experiments/myConfig.properties" to the "Program arguments" field.
+Select the "Default" button under the "Working Directory" tab.
 To run constant potentiation, first run state 1 and then run state 3 with the desired parameters.
 This is needed because state 1 generates the files which state 3 runs from.
 To run cloning potentiation, run state 1, then state 2, and then run state 3 with the desired parameters.

 #Graphing Instructions for Potentiation